Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 ![View model usage class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/software-platform/monorepo/web_app_docs_improvements/metrics/web/docs/diagrams/view_model_usage_class_diagram.puml)

 On this diagram, we can see that all widgets that use the other `metrics` widgets (widgets from `dashboard/presentation/widgets` package) use a composite view model.
 The rest of the `metrics` widgets use a plain view model.

+### Naming convention for a `view model`s.

+According to the (View model naming convention)[https://caliburnmicro.com/documentation/naming-conventions], we should name the view models as `entityName` + `widgetName` + `ViewModel`.
+For example, wee have an entity named `Project` and a widget `ProjectTile` that should display the project.
+In this case, we should name the `view model` as a `ProjectTileViewModel`.
+This approach allows us to make the code more readable and navigation more simple.

 ## Widget creation guidelines
 > Explain and diagram an algorithm for creating a new `widget`.